 Is it Safe to Drive with a Bad Throttle Body?

 You might be wondering—is it safe to drive with a bad throttle body?
 The quick answer is no. Once it starts to show signs of going bad or being clogged, you should address the problem right away.
-Otherwise the vehicle may stall, creating a safety hazard.
+Otherwise the vehicle may stall or fail to accelerate, creating a safety hazard.

 Both types of throttle body assemblies (mechanical and electronic) are located between the engine air filter and intake manifold.
 Most cars use just one throttle body, though some engines (usually those with twin turbochargers) use two throttle bodies.